← Back to 後漢書

 [] 使

 Commentary [4]: Heavy interrogation means grave criminal inquiry of senior officials.
 Chengdi used five senior officials to try Xue Yan and Zhai Fangjin.
-The commentary explains joint trial for major cases.
+The Sounds and Meanings state: 'Great cases being weighty, therefore five two-thousand-bushel men jointly questioned them.'

 37